Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 mondegreen https://thehabit.co/knowledge-is-power-france-is-bacon/
 money = by its very nature, is an emotional topic.
-We all have grown up with different relationships with money—earning it, asking for it, making it, and even spending it monkey ladder experiment https://factschology.com/factschology-articles-podcast/monkey-ladder-experiment-truth Monty Hall problem https://en.wikipedia.org/wiki/Monty_Hall_problem moral hazard = Increases in the exposure to risk when insured, or when another bears the cost moral imperative https://en.wikipedia.org/wiki/Moral_imperative
+We all have grown up with different relationships with money—earning it, asking for it, making it, and even spending it monkey ladder experiment https://factschology.com/factschology-articles-podcast/monkey-ladder-experiment-truth Monkey's Paw = wishes come with an enormous price for interfering with fate https://en.wikipedia.org/wiki/The_Monkey%27s_Paw Monty Hall problem https://en.wikipedia.org/wiki/Monty_Hall_problem moral hazard = Increases in the exposure to risk when insured, or when another bears the cost moral imperative https://en.wikipedia.org/wiki/Moral_imperative